elixirschool/elixirschool/en/lessons/advanced/gen-stage.md

 So what is GenStage?
 From the official documentation, it is a "specification and computational flow for Elixir", but what does that mean to us?

-What it means is that GenStage provides a way for us to define a pipeline of work to be carried out by independent steps (or stages) in a separate processes; if you've worked with pipelines before then some of these concepts should be familiar.
+What it means is that GenStage provides a way for us to define a pipeline of work to be carried out by independent steps (or stages) in separate processes; if you've worked with pipelines before then some of these concepts should be familiar.

 To better understand how this works, let's visualize a simple producer-consumer flow: